Slicer/Slicer/Docs/developer_guide/debugging/linuxcpp.md

 ```

 It can happen that even with ulimit -c unlimited, the coredump files are still truncated.
-You can check latest coredumps, and the correspoding PID with:
+You can check latest coredumps, and the corresponding PID with:

 ```bash
 coredumpctl list